wstrm/neckup/README.txt

       Feel free to add more scripts in "examples/",
         - see examples/upstart/neckup_*.conf (upstart)

-    * Reload nginx and start neckup and you should be good to go!
+    * Reload Nginx and start neckup and you should be good to go!

 DEMO:
   * Internet: http://u.wiol.io/ (merged files and upload servers)